fp-ts/core/Overview.md

 ### Bicovariant

+A type class of types which give rise to two independent, covariant functors.

 | Name      | Given                            | To         |
 | --------- | -------------------------------- | ---------- |
 | **bimap** | `F<E1, A>`, `E1 => E2`, `A => B` | `F<E2, B>` |